6 Tasks for Efficient Google Workspace Admin

 • Third-party access to sensitive data

-Any of the above events could likely signal abnormal behavior that G Suite administrators would want to give immediate attention to.
+Any of the above events could likely signal abnormal behavior that Google Workspace administrators would want to give immediate attention to.
 However, parsing events and audit logs to gain insights into potential threats is very time-consuming, and again, is really impossible for humans to do effectively.

 real time alerting of Google Workspace administrators to data leak and other security events